 2. Power Nap

-Do you know that extraordinary people like Leonardo da Vinci, Albert Einstein, Eleanor Roosevelt, John F. Kennedy, and Thomas Edison took short naps in the day?
+Do you know that extraordinary people like Leonardo da Vinci, Albert Einstein, Eleanor Roosevelt, John F. Kennedy, and Thomas Edison took short naps during the day?

 We just cannot go through the whole long day without taking a rest or break.
-This is why most people feel tired and sleepy after their lunch.
-This is especially true if they go for a heavy meal.
+This is why most people feel tired and sleepy after their lunch, especially if they eat a heavy meal.

 In fact, research has proven that taking short naps during the day helps to boost your productivity and refresh your willpower.

-You have to understand that time management and being productive are all about managing your energy, not the time.
-Everyone has 24 hours a day and no matter what we do; we cannot create nor have more time.
+You have to understand that time management and productivity are all about managing your energy, not your time.
+Everyone has 24 hours a day, and no matter what we do, we cannot create more time.

 Therefore, try to take a short power nap the next time you feel tired in the afternoon.